colyseus/docs/docs/server/api.md

 ### `register (name: string, handler: Room, options?: any)`

-Register a new session handler.
+Register a new room handler.

 !!!
 Tip "Registering the same room handler multiple times"
     You may register the same room handler multiple times with different `options`.
 When [Room#onInit()](http://localhost:8000/server/room/#oninit-options) is called, the `options` will contain the merged values you specified on [Server#register()](/server/api/#register-name-string-handler-room-options-any) + the options provided by the first client on `client.join()`